Derek Chollet

-Derek Chollet is an American foreign policy advisor and author currently serving as the Counselor of the United States Department of State.
-Previously, Chollet was the Executive Vice President for security and defense policy at the German Marshall Fund of the United States.
-From 2012 to 2015, Chollet was the Assistant Secretary of Defense for International Security Affairs, where he managed U.S. defense policy involving Europe, NATO, the Middle East, Africa, and the Western Hemisphere for Secretaries Leon Panetta and Chuck Hagel.
+Derek Chollet is an American foreign policy advisor and author who is currently a Managing Director and Head of the JPMorgan Chase Center for Geopolitics.
+He is also a Carnegie Distinguished Fellow at Columbia University's Institute of Global Politics.
+Until January 2025 he had served as chief of staff to the United States Secretary of Defense.
+He served as the 35th counselor of the United States Department of State from 2021 to 2024.
+Previously, Chollet was the executive vice president for security and defense policy at the German Marshall Fund of the United States.
+From 2012 to 2015, Chollet was Assistant Secretary of Defense for International Security Affairs, where he managed U.S. defense policy involving Europe, NATO, the Middle East, Africa, and the Western Hemisphere for Secretaries of Defense Leon Panetta and Chuck Hagel.

 Early life and education

-Chollet was born in Illinois and raised in Lincoln, Nebraska.
-He graduated from Lincoln Southeast High School in 1989.
-He earned a Bachelor of Arts from Cornell University in 1993.
+Chollet was born in Illinois in 1970 and raised in Lincoln, Nebraska.
+He graduated from Lincoln Southeast High School in 1989 and has been named a distinguished alumni.
+While in high school he was co-captain of the 1989 Nebraska State Champion High School Swim Team.
+He earned a Bachelor of Arts in Government and History from Cornell University in 1993, where he studied with diplomatic historian Walter LaFeber and political scientist Theodore J. Lowi.
 In 1992, he was the recipient of the Harry S. Truman Scholarship.
-From 1995 to 1999, he studied towards a PhD in political science at Columbia University, but left before completion.
+From 1995 to 1999, he studied towards a PhD in political science at Columbia University, where his mentor was Professor Robert Jervis, but left early—he says he was "ABD," all-but-dissertation.

 Career

-Chollet started in Washington in 1993, when he was the research assistant to former Secretary of State James A. Baker III helping him with his memoir, The Politics of Diplomacy.
+Chollet started in Washington in 1993, when he was the research assistant to former secretary of state James A. Baker III helping him with his memoir, The Politics of Diplomacy.
 In 1996, he was asked by the State Department to write a comprehensive history of the Dayton Peace Accords, which was declassified in 2003.
-In 1999 he joined the Clinton Administration, where he served as chief speechwriter for UN Ambassador Richard Holbrooke and as special advisor to Deputy Secretary of State Strobe Talbott.
-From 2002 to 2004, Chollet was foreign policy adviser to U.S. Senator John Edwards (D-NC), both on his legislative staff and during the 2004 Kerry-Edwards presidential campaign.
-From 2009 to 2011, he was the Principal Deputy Director of Secretary of State Hillary Clinton’s Policy Planning staff.
-From November 2008 to January 2009, he was a member of the Obama-Biden Presidential Transition Team.
-From 2011 to 2012, Chollet served in the White House Office as special assistant to the president and senior director for strategic planning on the United States National Security Council.
+From 1997-1998, he assisted former Secretary of State Warren Christopher with the research and writing of his memoirs.
+In 1999 he joined the Clinton Administration, where he served as chief speechwriter for UN ambassador Richard Holbrooke and as special advisor to deputy secretary of state Strobe Talbott.
+From 2002 to 2004, Chollet was foreign policy adviser to U.S. senator John Edwards (D-NC), both on his legislative staff and during the 2004 Kerry-Edwards presidential campaign.